AssemblyScript/assemblyscript/README.md

 **AssemblyScript** compiles strictly typed [TypeScript](http://www.typescriptlang.org) to [WebAssembly](http://webassembly.org) using [Binaryen](https://github.com/WebAssembly/binaryen).
 It generates minimal WebAssembly modules while being just an `npm install` away.

 See [the AssemblyScript wiki](https://github.com/AssemblyScript/assemblyscript/wiki) for further instructions and documentation.
-You can also try it out in [Web Assembly Studio](https://webassembly.studio)!
+You can also try it out in [WebAssembly Studio](https://webassembly.studio)!

 Examples
 --------